haralyzer/haralyzer/README.rst

     # prints 733488
     # We could do this with 'css', 'js', 'html', 'audio', or 'video'

+    # Get duplicate requests if any
+    har_page.duplicate_url_request
+    # Returns a list of urls if any request is made more than once

     # Get the transferred sizes (works only with HAR files, generated with Chrome)
     har_page.page_size_trans
     har_page.image_size_trans